-The coronavirus pandemic has seen GP surgeries and many private clinics introduce video appointments in order to provide a service in respect of less serious and non-urgent cases while maintaining the need for social distancing.
+The coronavirus pandemic has seen GP surgeries and many private clinics introduce video appointments in order to provide a service while maintaining the need for social distancing.
 It has proved effective and is part of the “new normal” that we are all having to learn to live with.

-The Oxford Clinic is no exception to this and we are introducing the service as we re-open.
-Some of our insurance clients are requesting this for the patients they refer to us, and we will be offering video appointments as part of our “Virtual First” approach.
+The Oxford Clinic is no exception to this and we are offering this service to patients in the Government’s “extremely vulnerable” category where the risk posed by a face-to-face appointment is too high.
 If you have never used online video conferencing before there is a learning curve as with anything new.
 Here are some ideas for how to improve and build your confidence.

 What equipment will I need?